EgShes/posts/posts/docker_compose_environments/POST.md

       - 8080:8080
 ```

-And this is the environment specific config `docker-compose.dev.yml`
+And this is the environment-specific config `docker-compose.dev.yml`
 ```bash
 services: